cwbuecheler/cwbwriting/src/posts/2022-10-on-facebook.md

 description: Post - On Facebook - Christopher Buecheler&rsquo;s Author Site
 ---

-_This post is adapted from a series of tweets I made the other day.
-If musings like these interest you, maybe consider [following me on Twitter](https://twitter.com/cwbuecheler/)_.

 In light of recent reports that Facebook is bleeding both users and revenue, I want to talk about the site and its slow slide into irrelevance, and why I believe the 2010s focus on &ldquo;Engagement&rdquo; as the most important metric for measuring site performance is responsible for that slide.

 &ldquo;Engagement,&rdquo; for those who don&rsquo;t know, is measured by tracking EVERYTHING A USER DOES on a site and measuring which activities keep them on the page longer.
 Literally every single time you click, and probably even mouse over things on Facebook, you&rsquo;re being measured.